 - Check completed products for conformance to specifications and for defects by measuring with rulers or micrometers, by checking them visually, or by tapping them to detect bubbles or dead spots.

-Qualities of a Fiberglass Laminator or Fabricator
+Skills Needed to be a Fiberglass Laminator or Fabricator

 Fiberglass Laminators and Fabricators state the following job skills are important in their day-to-day work.